Subscriptions drove 1Q17 revenue growth

-FireEye posted better-than-expected 1Q17 results on the back of improvement in its Subscription and Services segment and its shift toward the SaaS1 model.
+FireEye posted better-than-expected 1Q17 results on the back of improvement in its Subscription and Services segment and its shift toward the SaaS[1. software-as-a-service] model.
 FireEye’s Subscription and Services revenues grew 11.7% to $150 million in 1Q17, contributing 86% toward the company’s overall revenues.
 The segment was responsible for ~3% of the overall growth in FireEye’s 1Q17 revenues.

 Guidance in billings exceeded analysts’ expectations